novas1r1/neodym-ide/README.md

 ### Release your app easily

+**in progress**

 ## Installation

 The [Ionic SDK](http://ionicframework.com) has to be successfully installed and configured to use the neodym IDE.
 If you are not familiar with Ionic, please have a look at its [official documentation](http://ionicframework.com/docs/).

+[Node.js](https://nodejs.org/), [npm](https://www.npmjs.com/package/npm) and [Git](http://git-scm.com/) have to be installed as well.
+If you discover other dependencies which are not mentioned here, please let me know.

-Afterwards you only need to download the .zip package and start the neodym-ide.exe to run the IDE.
+Afterwards you only need to download the .zip package and extract it to your desired location.
+Then please open the command prompt, navigate into the directory and run (only needed for the first start of the IDE):

+`npm install`

+This will download all needed dependencies and may take a while.
+After this is finished you can start the IDE by running the "neodym-ide.exe".

 A packaged version will also be available soon after some issues will be fixed.
 At the moment it takes horribly long to start the packaged version.

 ## Dependencies